How to make the most of your employee survey

 Could breed mistrust

 Many employees are already wary of HR surveys, afraid that being honest will get them in trouble.
 If, for instance, someone gets reprimanded for something they said on a survey, that person (and the rest of your staff) is unlikely to be honest again.
-Additionally, if your organization doesn’t implement the feedback from employee surveys, your staff will lose faith in the process and will stop participating.
+Additionally, if your organisation doesn’t implement the feedback from employee surveys, your staff will lose faith in the process and will stop participating.

 Could cause survey fatigue